xinghao-1210/BioBridge/README.md

 # BioBridge

-This is the modified version based on the official implementation of the paper [BioBridge: Bridging Biomedical Foundation Models via Knowledge Graphs](https://arxiv.org/pdf/2310.03320.pdf) (ICLR 2024).
+This is the modified version on the official implementation of the paper [BioBridge: Bridging Biomedical Foundation Models via Knowledge Graphs](https://arxiv.org/pdf/2310.03320.pdf) (ICLR 2024).

 # Main components